jiwagon/Wordle-iOS-App-2/README.md

 ## Video Walkthrough

-Right-click to open in a new tab!
+Right-click to open the video in a new tab!

 <div>
     <a href="https://www.loom.com/share/8bb9de5257ee48f19180105326531284">